 The goal of spaced retrieval is to help patients remember information, long-term.

-The First Spaced Retrieval Session
+Spaced Retrieval Training: The First Session

 - Ask the question